Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Master variables and Darboux canonical symmetry

 Now that we have determined the expressions for the mode variables of the axial master function, we can compose the two introduced canonical transformations (one to reach gauge invariant variables and another to pass to the considered master function) and obtain the expressions for the metric perturbations in terms of such master variables.
 To begin, let us write explicitly the first canonical transformation (the one which was implicit in Sec.~\ref{Ss:perturbative-GI}),

 We have included here, for completeness, the briefly mentioned redefinition of the perturbative Lagrange multipliers used in our formalism.
-Taking these relations into account, along with the canonical transformation used to introduce the Regge-Wheeler master function, we finally arrive at the reconstructed expression for the original perturbative coefficients,
+Taking these relations into account, along with the canonical transformation used to introduce the Regge-Wheeler master function (see Sec. \ref{Ss:KS-master}), we can rewrite the original perturbative coefficients in Eq. \eqref{eq: recons} in terms of the gauge-invariant quantities proportional to the axial master function.
+This leads to the following reconstructed expression:

-The relations depending only on the master functions and first order derivatives are found by just replacing the momenta using the Hamiltonian equations that relate them to derivatives of the configuration variables.
+In summary, in order to perform the metric reconstruction we had to invert the canonical transformations we used to obtain the desired master variables, i.e.: i) the canonical transformation described in Sec.~\ref{Ss:perturbative-GI} to obtain gauge invariant perturbative variables (see Ref.~\cite{MenaMarugan:2024qnj} for the details on this transformation); and ii) the canonical transformation defined by coefficients in Eqs.~\eqref{alphastar} and~\eqref{beta-gamma-delta-star}.
+Alternatively, to express these relations solely in terms of the master functions and their first-order derivatives, one may eliminate the momenta of the two independent axial pairs using Eqs. \eqref{liga} and \eqref{H-diagonal-axial}, together with the perturbative Poisson bracket structure, to obtain their corresponding Hamiltonian equations.
+In this way, ${}^{(1)} P_1^{\mathfrak{n,\lambda}}$ and $P_2^{\mathfrak{n,\lambda}}$ are expressed in terms of derivatives of the configuration variables (up to terms proportional to the perturbative Lagrange multiplier).